 As the popularity of the e-cigarette continues to rise, fuelled in no small part by ‘Vapers’ themselves, who welcome it as a healthier alternative to tobacco, additions such as designer flavours and atomisers are fuelling the desirability of the trend-making it cool among the very audiences that anti-smoking campaigners have fought so hard to target.

 The key concern is around younger people who, while acutely aware of the dangers of smoking, are bypassing traditional smoking altogether and jumping on the vaping bandwagon, seemingly oblivious to the health implications.

 E-cigarettes contain nicotine and that is what makes them so effective for smokers wanting to quit.
-However, but it is also this nicotine content that makes them addictive.
-This fact, combined with ingredients contained in the vaping liquid, which have been shown to have their own negative impact on health, suggest that the rising trend towards recreational vaping, could be at risk of undermining the benefits of the tool as a stop smoking device.
+However, it is also this nicotine content that makes them addictive.
+This fact, combined with ingredients contained in the vaping liquid, which have been shown to hurt health, suggests that the rising trend towards recreational vaping could be at risk of undermining the benefits of the tool as a stop smoking device.

 Furthermore, one study has suggested that the emergence of a trend among teens in ‘dripping’ in which the e-cigarette liquid is dropped directly onto the hot coils of the device to produce thicker, more flavourful smoke, may expose users to higher levels of nicotine and other known carcinogens including formaldehyde and acetaldehyde.

 The lack of long term research has led the British Medical Association to call for a ban in public places, due to concerns that widespread use of e-cigarettes will normalise the consumption of nicotine, undoing all the work which has been done to make smoking socially unacceptable.